Venus Flytrap: The Little Plant That Eats Bugs

 • Historical indigenous names: Tipitiwitchet or tippity twitchet, likely from Cherokee or Catawba words, referencing how the leaves wrap around prey

+If you’re wondering how to take care of a Venus Flytrap, the key is to mimic its natural environment as closely as possible.
 Even tiny predators need care.
 Here’s how to keep your Venus Flytrap healthy

 • Sunlight: Needs at least 4–6 hours of direct sunlight daily.